 Travel and Tourism

 Guidance for travel industry businesses during the coronavirus pandemic can be found on the Business Companion website.
-The Visit Britain website provides regular updates on support available to tourism businesses.
+The next phase of re-opening is underway and the Visit Britain website provides regular updates on the changes as they are happening and the support available to tourism businesses.
 Visit England are running a series of webinars giving insight, tips and guidance to assist the recovery process.

 Small Business Rate Relief

-The Council will shortly be issuing revised Business Rates bills for any businesses that are affected by the recent changes to Small Business Rate Relief scheme.
+The Council has issued revised Business Rates bills for any businesses that are affected by the recent changes to Small Business Rate Relief scheme.
 You do not need to do anything regarding these changes - all qualifying businesses will be re-billed as soon as possible, however, you can check eligibility.
 If you have any queries regarding your revised bill once you have received it, please e-mail Business Rates.

 The government’s £500 million Future Fund is now open for applications from innovative and high-growth businesses.
 Companies can now apply for a convertible loan of between £125,000 and £5 million, to support continued growth and innovation in sectors as diverse as technology, life sciences and the creative industries The Future Fund is intended to support firms across the UK to get through the pandemic by stimulating investment, so that they can continue to break new ground in technology and innovation.